-Gender equity reduces hostile, sexist behavior toward women in frontline roles
+Gender equity reduces gender-based hostility toward women in frontline roles

 - Frontline employees